LaurieWired/Malimite/README.md

 - Suggest an improvement
 - Share with others or give a star!

-Your contributions are greatly appreciated and will help make Malimite an even more powerful and versatile tool for the iOS Reverse Engineering community.
+Your contributions are greatly appreciated and will help make Malimite an even more powerful and versatile tool for the iOS and macOS Reverse Engineering community.

 # License